The Boy Scouts

 Addiction = Shame

-Even in the best of circumstances, people in recovery can feel like they are outsiders with visible marks of their past observable by everyone.
-They can fear rejection and experience a lingering worry that they don’t quite fit in.
+People in recovery can feel like they are outsiders with visible marks of their past on display to everyone.
+They can fear getting involved with non-using communities and experience a lingering worry that they don’t quite fit in.

 Dashel had an idea.